rafimaliki/Tucil1_13522137/README.md

 ## Starting Program

-You can run this program dirrecly on [https://cyberpunk2024.vercel.app/](https://cyberpunk2024.vercel.app/) or run this program locally.
+You can run this program directly on [https://cyberpunk2024.vercel.app/](https://cyberpunk2024.vercel.app/) or run this program locally.

 To run this project's development server on [http://localhost:5173/](http://localhost:5173/) you need [Node.js](https://nodejs.org/en/download) pre installed on your device, after that run: